 The Ocean is essential for life on Earth but is in crisis.

 Its health is declining and there are large gaps in the implementation of global commitments on Ocean sustainability, such as Sustainable Development Goal 14 "Life Below Water" and the Global Biodiversity Framework targets.
 There is a critical need to overcome fragmentation in Ocean knowledge and to provide actionable policy options for a healthy vibrant Ocean.

-The International Platform for Ocean Sustainability (IPOS) will be the first global demand-driven platform linking Ocean knowledge, policy and society, and operating at national and regional scales to help States and groups of States to accelerate the fulfillment of their international Ocean commitments.
-IPOS will offer demanddriven, tailored services to deliver actionable knowledge and policy options that are responsive to the timelines of decision-makers.
+The International Platform for Ocean Sustainability (IPOS) will be an innovative global demand-driven platform linking Ocean knowledge, policy and society, and operating at national and regional scales to help States and groups of States to accelerate the fulfillment of their international Ocean commitments.
+IPOS will offer demand-driven, tailored services to deliver actionable knowledge and policy options that are responsive to the timelines of decision-makers.
 It will integrate and enhance the best available knowledge and expertise from a wide array of reliable sources.
 These include global environmental assessment reports from the Intergovernmental Panel for Climate Change (IPCC1), and findings from the Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Services (IPBES2) or the World Ocean Assessments (WOA3).
-Additionally, it will draw on local and Indigenous knowledge systems, as well as peerreviewed academic literature and expertise from the private sector and civil society to develop action-oriented and context-specific policy options.
+Additionally, it will draw on local and Indigenous knowledge systems, as well as peer-reviewed academic literature and expertise